Aleph-Alpha/pharia-kernel-sdk-py/README.md

 - **Faster cold starts**: WebAssembly boots in milliseconds, not seconds
 - **Reduced complexity**: The runtime manages authentication, scaling, connection to MCP servers, etc.
 - **Isolation of concerns**: Skill code is focused on pure methodology
-- **Observability**: Because all interactions are mediated by the Kernel, it can provide tracing and metrics.
+- **Observability**: Because all interactions are mediated by the Engine, it can provide tracing and metrics.

 The tradeoff is constraints - you can't install arbitrary (native) dependencies or make network calls directly.
-Everything goes through the interface offered by the Kernel - the Cognitive System Interface (CSI).
+Everything goes through the interface offered by the Engine - the Cognitive System Interface (CSI).

 ## Installation